nygctech/hudson/README.md

   - tmpdir="/scratch"
 ```

 ## 2) Move the profile to the correct location
 ```
 mkdir ~/.config/snakemake
 mv slurm ~/.config/snakemake/
 ```

 # Running pipeline
 Replace `N` with number of sections defined in the config file.
+Mamba is the preferred package manager, if however you want to use conda add
+`--conda-frontend conda` to the snakemake command.

 ```
 snakemake --configfile ../config/config.yaml --profile slurm --use-conda -j N